 You have the right to refuse a booking if you think the situation is unsafe or the client may be violent.
 The agency should not force you to do the booking or fine or punish you for not doing a booking (Sex Work Regulations 2006 Part 2)

 Private Escorts Victorian legislation stipulates various requirements for individuals to work alone (or along with one other sex worker) and be in compliance with the regulations.
 A small owner operator escort service (i.e. an individual or 2 sex workers working together) is exempt from needing a licence from the BLA.

 You do, however, need to register with the BLA as an Exempt Escort.
 If you are working with another sex worker, they need to register as well.

-There are currently 1,461 exempt prostitution service providers who operate their own escort agency, with a maximum of one other person working in the escort agency, apart from themselves (BLA July 2001).
+In 2001 there were 1,461 exempt prostitution service providers who operate their own escort agency, with a maximum of one other person working in the escort agency, apart from themselves (BLA July 2001).